 - You commuted to your office – driving from home to your business location because you had lunch at home, or need to pick up your kids from school

-- Extra tasks as and when making business-related runs – grabbing a coffee before you meet the client or ordering take-out foods at Mcdonalds before you go to pick up office materials
+- Extra tasks when making business-related runs – grabbing a coffee before you meet the client or ordering take-out foods at Mcdonalds before you go to pick up office materials

 - Any other personal-related errands